columbia/dvh-asplos-ae/README.md

 On the client, you need to install [baseline kernel](#branch-information) without further updating kernel parameters and QEMU.
 Once the server is running a virtual machine (or none for bare-metal measurements), [run application benchmarks and collect results](#running-application-benchmarks-and-collect-results).
 The script to run the application benchmarks will automatically install the benchmarks on both the server (including virtual machines) and the client if they are not yet installed.

 ## Basic preparation
-Clone this repository on both machines as a **root** user.
+Clone this repository on both machines as a **root** user in **the home directory**.
 Note that all the commands other than this `git clone` command need to be executed in the directory this repo is cloned.
 ```
 # git clone https://github.com/columbia/dvh-asplos-ae.git
 # cd dvh-asplos-ae